 Historically, downtown Brooklyn had been a commercial and civic center.
 However, in the past decade the area has become more residential, attracting people with its rich cultural institutions, parks and lively atmosphere.Fort Greene / Downtown Brooklyn availabilities

-Designed to connect modern residences with the Fort Greene community, 300 Ashland is centrally located at a unique intersection in the heart of the Brooklyn Cultural District.
+Designed to connect modern residences with the Fort Greene community, 300 Ashland is located in the heart of the Brooklyn Cultural District.
 It is the most intimate and sophisticated choice available when looking for a place to call home in this exciting and dynamic neighborhood.

 Brooklyn Heights / Cobble Hill